 Thandi's Endangered Species Association

 In February 2017 two armed men stormed into an orphanage, held the staff hostage, ripped out the security cameras and shot two 18-month-old white rhinos, Impy and Gugu in Thula Thula rhino orphanage in South Africa.
-I sent money via Thandi’s Endangered Species Assocation (‘TESA’) to help provide security to prevent the rest of the baby rhino population from being poached and to help them recover from Screen Shot 2017-09-16 at 11.26.44such a disturbing attack.
+I sent money via Thandi’s Endangered Species Assocation (‘TESA’) to help provide security to prevent the rest of the baby rhino population from being poached and to help them recover from such a disturbing attack.

 Yvette Taylor, a manager at Thula Thula and executive director of Lawrence Anthony Earth Organization said: "The sad reality is that these aggressive poaching attacks are not only pushing rhino closer to the brink of extinction, but also endangering the safety of their human custodians," Taylor said.
 "Poachers are becoming increasingly brazen, better informed and often better armed.
 The monetary gains are huge and they don't hesitate to engage game rangers, protection staff or carers to get to the rhino.
 It would seem the latest 'soft' targets are rhino orphanages who are trying to deal with the consequences of the adult rhino fatalities."